graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 }
 ```

-Now if `byPhone` isn't null then it surely contains a phone number and operator code.
-It becomes possible to make interrelated fields mandatory.
+Now if `byPhone` isn't `null` then it surely contains a `phone` and `operatorCode`, making interrelated fields mandatory.

 ##### Solution 2: Use union types with fragments

-If you are not familiar with Union types you can think of them as "either A or B but not both".
+If you are not familiar with [Union types](https://spec.graphql.org/June2018/#sec-Unions) you can think of them as "either A or B but not both".

 ```graphql
 # Basic type for complaint